ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 * create a [github oauth application](https://auth0.com/docs/connections/social/github)
 for your personal or group account.
 You will need the client id and secret.

+* create a personal access token for the automation user.
+That user should be able to manage teams.
+That can be done here: https://github.com/settings/tokens

 * create teams for each role you would like to support within AWS.
 Current bootstrap supports dev_admin and infra_reader